-Admission to the ICAM Major and to the Media Major with Computing Emphasis

-Student interest in the interdisciplinary computing and the arts major (ICAM) and the media major with computing emphasis has been strong.
+Admission to the ICAM Major and to the Media Major with Computing Emphasis major with computing emphasis has been strong.
 Because the department has limited resources to accommodate student demand, it is necessary to limit admission to these majors to the most highly qualified students.
 Any student admitted to UCSD beginning in fall 2002 who wishes to declare either an ICAM major or media major with computing emphasis will be admitted to the pre-major.